California state bar seeking to strip John Eastman’s law license over election lies

 Mr Eastman “ignored” the truth when he spoke at the rally, the statement added.

+Mr Eastman was behind a shocking memo that articulated a widely condemned strategy that would give Mr Pence a pathway to declare Mr Trump the winner of the 2020 election, pointing to a clause in the US Constitution that is now central to a massive US Supreme Court case.

+His extreme reading of the so-called “independent state legislature” theory has alarmed constitutional law experts and civil rights groups, as well as chief justices of Supreme Courts in all 50 states, while animating bogus right-wing efforts to overturn democratic election results.

-He becomes the second member of Mr Trump’s former legal team to face repercussions over their actions in the wake of the ex-president’s defeat in 2020.
+Mr Eastman is the second member of Mr Trump’s former legal team to face repercussions for their actions in the wake of the ex-president’s defeat in 2020.

 Rudy Giuliani, former mayor of New York, was suspended from practicing law in New York and now faces disbarrment in Washington DC over the same allegations of knowingly spreading mistruths about the 2020 election.

-Both of the men are also though to be in danger of facing criminal charges in Fulton County, Georgia, where investigators have been pursuing a grand jury investigation into Donald Trump’s campaign and legal team for months over their efforts to pressure state lawmakers and other officials in Georgia to reverse Mr Trump’s defeat there.
+Both of the men are also though to be in danger of facing criminal charges in Fulton County, Georgia, where investigators have been pursuing a grand jury investigation into the former president’s campaign and legal team for months over their efforts to pressure state lawmakers and other officials in Georgia to reverse Mr Trump’s defeat there

 Join our commenting forum